rl1987/trickster.dev/tricksterblog/content/post/strategies-and-patterns-of-gray-hat-social-media-automation.md

 One of the feasible answers is growth hacking through gray hat social media automation.
 Let me elaborate what I mean by that.
 Growth hacking is a kind of marketing that focuses on low-cost, experimental, unorthodox ways to get new customers and retain them.
-Social media automation is use of programmatic techniques and software tools to mainly do things that some social media manager would be doing manually.
+Social media automation is the use of programmatic techniques and software tools to do things that someone would be doing manually.
 In the order of increasing sketchiness, we classify the automation techniques into three levels:

 1. White hat - fully legitimate and T&C-compliant automation, such as posting stuff on schedule through Buffer, ToS-compliant